protzermotzer/E6IMAGE/README.md

 # Issues
 ## Gifs
-1.Some may have unwanted transparency glitching, due to technicalities in GIF compiling.
+- Some may have unwanted transparency glitching, due to technicalities in GIF compiling.
 (Photosensitive Epilepsy Warning!!!)

-2. Framerate is slower or faster than actual file, no way to access actual framerate of image.
+- Framerate is slower or faster than actual file, since there's no way to access actual framerate of image.

+## General
-3. The Cancel button while downloading is not functional, use the X in image preview, or in Tag Menu.
+- The Cancel button while downloading is not functional, use the X in image preview, or in Tag Menu.

-4. If the Tag Menu keeps refreshing when you try to submit, you haven't changed the file destinations.
+- If the Tag Menu keeps refreshing when you try to submit, you haven't changed the file destinations.
 Refer to setting defaults above.